beezyb8/finalmlu/README.md

 To Do:
 h2.
 Create bankbybank notes
     simple textarea width = 99%
+Make it work for new banks!!
+Issue is Special Chars! works without special chars!

 Also create field for application link
 Make email area look better